 So being known, being recognized, and having our needs met on an ongoing basis and the kind of trust that’s required for that kind of ongoing relationship.

 Robbie points out this is why we like it as consumers but that businesses like it because of the recurring revenue, the predictability, and the ability to gather data.
 And the reason it’s happening right now, when both sides would have always wanted it, is because there’s an enabling infrastructure now—there’s technology that enables these kinds of trusted relationships digitally.
+(See, for example, our Learning Revolution post on membership site platforms.)

 There’s also an understanding and acceptance in the market of recurring revenue payments, which has created an explosion in how companies are connecting with the people they serve, how associations are rethinking their models, and what the expectations are in the market.
 Robbie says it’s just a whole new way of thinking about your business.